The Theatre School > Conservatory > Undergraduate Conservatory

-Each major is a four-year professional training program designed to provide our students with not only the skills but also real experiences to prepare them for their career.
+The Theatre School’s undergraduate program is a highly specialized conservatory offering fifteen Bachelor of Fine Arts (BFA) majors across three departments: Design/Technology, Performance, and Theatre Studies.
+Each major is a four-year professional training program designed to provide students with the skills and experiences necessary to prepare them for their careers.

 Both a BA and a BFA are four-year undergraduate college degrees, but a Bachelor of Fine Arts (BFA) program is conservatory training.
 The focus of a BFA program will be specific to one aspect of theatre and will couple coursework with hands-on requirements.
 Most of the courses you take will be part of your major, which means there are typically few general education requirements.
 All undergraduate majors at The Theatre School are BFA degrees.

 Bachelor of Arts (BA) programs are about the broad, interdisciplinary, academic study of theatre.
 They are best for students who want to keep their focus broad or who may need time before declaring a major.
 Fewer courses are required to complete a major, which provides more flexibility to take non-major coursework.
 The Theatre School does not offer a BA program.

 There are nine different majors within the Design/Technology Department.
 You can

 view the Design/Technology Department brochure (PDF) or you can explore each major individually:

 Costume DesignCostume TechnologyLighting DesignProjection DesignScene DesignSound DesignStage ManagementTheatre TechnologyWig and Makeup Design & Technology

 The Performance Department has only one major at the undergraduate level: BFA Acting.
 You can

 view the BFA Acting brochure (PDF) or you can click below for more in-depth information: